View the Executive Summary for this brief.

 - 250,000 per year between 2016 and 2019

-Recent growth in homeownership has been among households primarily with higher incomes; households with incomes of $150,000 or more comprised 88% of net homeownership growth between 2013 and 2019.
+Recent homeownership growth is among households primarily with higher incomes; households with incomes of $150,000 or more, comprised 88% of net homeownership growth between 2013 and 2019.
 Households with incomes under $75,000, close to the national median income for homeowner households, could afford 46% of the homes on the market in September 2020.
-In addition to income gaps, homeownership gaps also exist across age groups and race.
+In addition to income gaps, homeownership gaps also exist across age groups and races.
 Data analysis by the National Association of Realtors also supports these findings.
-According to PEW Research, at the end of 2021, 74% of white adults owned a home, compared to 43% of Black Americans and 48% of Hispanic Americans.
+According to the United States Census Bureau, in mid-2022, 74% of white adults owned a home, compared with 45% of Black Americans and 48% of Hispanic Americans.

-With tight market conditions, decreased supply, and incomes not keeping up with prices, the number of cost-burdened households is increasing.
+With tight market conditions, decreased supply, and incomes not keeping up with consumer prices, the number of cost-burdened households is increasing.
 Households that pay more than 30% in housing costs are considered cost-burdened.
-The number of cost-burdened renters increased from 14.8 million in 2001 to 20.8 million in 2018, representing 47% of all renters even as the total number of renters increased during this time period.
-In 2020, 46% of American renters were cost burdened, and 23% spent at least half of their income on housing.
+The number of cost-burdened renters increased from 14.8 million in 2001 to 20.8 million in 2018, representing 47% of all renters even as the total number of renters increased during this time.
+In 2020, 46% of American renters were cost-burdened, and 23% spent at least half of their income on housing.

-About 17 million households are cost-burdened, disproportionately among households under 25 and among those over 85.
-Just under 54% of the 4.4. million households under age 25 are cost burdened and almost 37% of 4 million households over age 85 are cost burdened.
-Just under 54% of Black households, 52% of Hispanic households, 42% of White households, and 42% of Asian households are cost burdened.
+About 17 million households are cost-burdened, disproportionately among households under 25 and those over 85.
+Just under 54% of the 4.4 million households under age 25 are cost-burdened, and almost 37% of 4 million households over age 85 are cost-burdened.
+Just under 54% of Black households, 52% of Hispanic households, 42% of White households, and 42% of Asian households are cost-burdened.

-The Department of Housing and Urban Development’s Annual Homeless Assessment Report, released January 2021, reported that on any given night in 2020, 580,000 people experienced homelessness nationwide.
-While overall homelessness decreased from 2007 to 2020, the number of homeless individuals has steadily been increasing since 2016.
-About 60% of the homeless population was in sheltered locations such as emergency shelters or transitional housing programs, while 40% remained unsheltered, such as on the street or in abandoned buildings.
-(PIT = point in time)
+The Department of Housing and Urban Development’s Annual Homeless Assessment Report, released in February 2022, reports that on any given night in 2021, 326,000 people experienced sheltered homelessness nationwide.
+While homelessness decreased from 2007 to 2020, the number of homeless individuals has steadily increased since 2016.
+About 60% of the homeless population was in sheltered locations, such as emergency shelters or transitional housing programs, while 40% remained unsheltered.

 More than half of all unsheltered homeless persons are in the nation’s fifty largest cities.
 In fact, California is home to 51% of all unsheltered individuals in the country.
 More than half of all people experiencing homelessness are concentrated in four states: California (28%), New York (16%), Florida (5%), and Texas (5%).
 A full 25% of all people experiencing homelessness in the U.S. were either in New York City or Los Angeles.